gvwilson/thirdbit/src/fiction/bear/index.md

 "That's him," the prince said.
 "Do they have bows?"

 "Not that I can see, Your Highness.
-Jinpa!
+Rinpa!
 Can you see any archers among them?" the sergeant called.

 The soldier squinted for a moment, then called back, "No, sergeant,